The best advice we could give is to prepare for all types of weather

 Preparing for a visit to Lapland and not sure what to bring with you?
 Follow the Nordic saying "There's no such thing as bad weather.
 There's only bad clothing." to get ready.
 Or read our Lapland experts advice below.

 What to bring to Lapland

 For smart clothing that can handle all kinds of weather conditions, we recommend checking out 66°North, an Icelandic brand inspired by Arctic life.

-- Woolen underwear & base layers
+- Thermal underwear and base layers

-- Camera with extra battery
+- Camera with extra battery pack

 - Heat pads for hands and feet

 - Flashlight if you are staying in a wilderness cabin